 By Francis Phillips

-Fiorella Nash, a British writer and bioethicist who spent over ten years researching pro-life and pro-woman issues from a feminist perspective, has written a hard-hitting book which should be read by every woman who calls herself a feminist.
-Titled The Abolition of Woman: How Radical Feminism is Betraying Women (Ignatius Press), it analyses every form of female exploitation and rebuts the dishonest arguments used to bolster them – whether it is abortion, forced sterilisation, gendercide, or reproduction that is outsourced to impoverished Third World women.
+Fiorella Nash, a British writer and bioethicist who has spent over ten years researching pro-life and pro-woman issues from a feminist perspective, has written a hard-hitting book which should be read by every woman who calls herself a feminist.
+Titled The Abolition of Woman: How Radical Feminism is Betraying Women (Ignatius Press), it analyses every form of female exploitation and rebuts the dishonest arguments used to bolster them – whether it is abortion, forced sterilisation, gendercide, reproduction that is outsourced to impoverished Third World women or prostitution.

 Warming to her theme, she argues that “authentic feminism should be pro-life.
 It grew out of a rejection of the idea that women are the property of men; by what justification therefore, can we treat our own offspring as property?
 No movement that truly believes in justice and equality seeks to achieve those goals through the sacrifice of innocent lives.”

 I am curious to know what motivates her: the campaign for true equality between the sexes or her Catholic faith – or if I am making a false distinction.
 Fiorella is quick to tell me that she is “unashamedly Catholic” and that growing up she was inspired by “stories of extraordinary women like Catherine of Siena and Theresa of Avila.”
 Further, she attended the Cambridge College for long associated with the Catholic philosopher Elizabeth Anscombe.”
 But she was also motivated by “the vision of the early feminists and by Pope John Paul II’s call for a New Feminism.”